 The Hapsburg Family

-The French royalty is known for their famed display of extravaganza and lavish lifestyle.
-A particularly good example of this extravaganza is the Regent Diamond that was first seen on Louis XV’s coronation crown.
-This 140.6-carat Regent Diamond has been a part of many royal ceremonies, including the crown of Charles X and Napoleon III among others.
-Currently, it is on display at the Louvre museum in Paris.
+The French royalty is known for their extravagant choices.
+A particularly good example is the Regent Diamond that was first seen on Louis XV’s coronation crown.
+This 140.6-carat diamond has been a part of many royal ceremonial displays, adorning the crown of Louis XV, then sword of Napoleon I and later Empress Eugénie’s diadem.

-In 1969, Richard Burton gifted a 68.09-carat diamond to his then-wife Elizabeth Taylor.
-This classic diamond became famous for its unique pear shape and its association with the couple.
-The Taylor-Burton diamond as it came to be known as was sold by Elizabeth Taylor after her divorce.
+In 1969, Richard Burton gifted a 68.09-carat diamond to his wife, which was cut from a rough stone weighing 240.80 carat found in the Premier mine in 1966.
+This classic diamond became famous for its unique pear shape and came to be called as the Taylor-Burton diamond.

-Hope Diamond is probably one of the most recognizable diamonds in the worland is reportedly worth roughly a quarter of a billion dollars.
+The Hope Diamond is probably one of the most recognizable diamonds in the world and is reportedly worth roughly a quarter of a billion dollars.
 On top of its incredible beauty, the Hope Diamond boasts of an illustrious history which has played an important role to its great value.